-When we need to slow down and unplug, these practices are around to bring us balance, grounding, calm and clarity.
+When we need to slow down and unplug, these practices bring us balance, grounding, calm and clarity.
 Whether you’ve already dabbled or delved right in, here’s an essential guide to ancient healing wisdom.

 Not entirely bathing in the buff in a forest stream, but close.
 In Japan, forest bathing or Shinrin-yoku is known as the medicine of “taking in the forest atmosphere.”
 Developed in the 1980s, it’s a relatively new therapy, but forest-dwelling has been around for centuries.
 We can probably all agree that spending time out in nature has a simple way of replenishing the mind and body.